-- Following the defense and after all corrections to the thesis required by the student's graduate committee (if any) have been made, the student emails a copy of the thesis in MS Word to the graduate program manager for review of the formatting.
-This should be done at least two weeks before the University submission deadline. - Once the graduate program manager approves the thesis, the student converts it to pdf according to the instructions found at gradstudies.byu.edu/page/etd-instructions.
-Instructions and tutorials for conversion can be found at etd.lib.byu.edu/start/prepare.html.
+- Following the defense and after all corrections to the thesis required by the student's graduate committee (if any) have been made, the student emails a copy of the thesis in MS Word to the graduate program manager for review of the formatting (see gradprogress/resources for formatting requirements).
+This should be done at least ten business days before the University submission deadline. - Once the graduate program manager approves the thesis, the student converts it to pdf.
+Instructions and tutorials for conversion can be found on the Graduate Progress page under the Resources tab.
 The student then emails the pdf file to the graduate program manager for review.
 When the graduate program manager approves the pdf file, the student submits the ETD on the Graduate Progress page under the ETD tile.
-This should be done at least one week before the University submission deadline. - The ETD will be reviewed and approved by Graduate Studies, then the graduate program manager, then the college, then again by Graduate Studies. - Students MUST use full Adobe for the conversion, select "High Quality Print," and verify the "Embed All Fonts" box is checked when converting to PDF (see ETD Font Embedding at https://gradstudies.byu.edu/page/etd-instruction-packet).
+This should be done at least one week before the University submission deadline. - The ETD will be reviewed and approved by Graduate Studies, then the graduate program manager, then the college, then again by Graduate Studies. - Students MUST use full Adobe Acrobat Pro (available on all campus student access computers) for the conversion, select "High Quality Print," and verify the "Embed All Fonts" box is checked when converting to pdf.
 Failing to do so results in many errors in the ETD and the printed copy. - Committee names on the title page must match those listed on the Graduate Progress page.
 Students may check committee names on that page.
 Students, the graduate program manager, and ETD reviewers are each responsible for assuring these names are correct. - Students must use the proper format on the title and abstract pages: Mixed case in the title, inverted pyramid style, copyright with only "Copyright © graduate year student name".
-Using the templates available on the Graduate Studies websites linked above is recommended.
+Using the templates available on the Graduate Progress page under the Resources tab is recommended.